dsgriffin/no-comment/README.md

 * Make sure the `Developer Mode` checkbox is ticked
 * Load the `dist/` folder as an unpacked extension

-# Contributing
+## Contributing

-Check the "issues" tab.
-If you'd like to add any kind of improvement, I would be grateful!
+If you've found a bug or have an idea, feel free to open an Issue.
+If you've got a fix or feature ready, open a PR.
+Thanks!

-# License
+## License

 MIT